Yeah Brahhh! Why are our children speaking in Pig Latin and hanging out at train stations with bum bags and cigarettes behind their ears?

 How To Spot An Eshay

-Wardrobe – lookout for the striped shirts from Polo Ralph Lauren, Nautica, or Tommy Hilfiger; track pants or sports shorts; and Nike TNs, Shox, or Airmaxes.
+Eschay’s have expensive taste when it comes to fashion.
+Look out for the striped shirts from Polo Ralph Lauren, Nautica, or Tommy Hilfiger; track pants or baggy sports shorts; and Nike TNs, Shox, or Airmaxes.

 Eshay 1: “Oi lad I stopped some lad down the train station yesterday.”